gillet-thomas/G3D-ViT/README.md

 _Side-by-side comparison of GradCAM results for value-based classification using aligned cubes.
 Left: patch size 5, target cube size 7, grid size 35.
 Right: patch size 5, target cube size 8, grid size 40.
 No background noise was added in either case._

 ## Results on real-world data
+After validation on the mock dataset, G3D-ViT was applied to **real-world fMRI data** (specifically resting-state fMRI samples).
+The classifier used was the same 3D Vision Transformer trained to perform age group classification (young vs. old participants).

+The ViT achieved 100% training accuracy, confirming its ability to separate the two age groups based on the input volumes.
+G3D-ViT was then used to generate attention maps, with the goal of identifying which brain regions the model relied on for this classification.
+These attention visualizations offer insights into model behavior and may help interpret age-related brain changes in resting-state fMRI.

 <table align="center" style="border-collapse: collapse;">
   <tr>
     <td style="border: 1px solid #ccc; padding: 5px; text-align: center;">